 Healthcare discrimination based on gender identity is common — in the U.S., 23% of trans people report being discriminated against in a healthcare setting.
 Lack of access to expert care is also a challenge; trans patients report that a lack of healthcare providers with expertise in transgender medicine is the largest barrier to access.
 Medical treatment specific to trans people is not taught in conventional medical curricula, and few physicians report a high comfort level with providing trans-specific care.
 This lack of knowledge and experience can lead to trans and non-binary people receiving harmful or inaccurate information related to their fertility.

 On Carrot’s Baby Steps podcast, trans activist Trystan Reese shared that when he transitioned, his doctors told him that he would not be able to get pregnant.
-But after doing his own research, he was able to get pregnant, ultimately giving birth to a healthy baby.
+But after doing some research and talking with other transgender men about their experiences, he stopped taking testosterone and was able to get pregnant, ultimately giving birth to a healthy baby.

 “I hear often that medical providers are still telling people that if they go on testosterone, it will render them sterile, which is not true,” Trystan said.

 To help, employers can provide employees with access to providers who have experience working with the trans community.
 For example, Carrot Experts can help members find affirming, expert care, and all Carrot partner clinics and agencies are classified as LGBTQ+ friendly.